 The text required for this course will be provided in the first week of class.
-All learning materials necessary will be provided to you via the Learning@Griffith College section of the Griffith College portal.
+All learning materials necessary will be provided to you via the Course Site.

 3.2 Recommended Learning Resources

 Swan, M. (2005).
 Practical English Usage (3rd ed.).
 Oxford University Press.